phBalance/d3-tooltip/README.md

 const tooltipMouseout = tooltip.mouseoutHandler();
 const tooltipMousemove = tooltip.mousemoveHandler();

-// Bind it to your d3 selection that you want to show tooltips. selection
+// Bind it to the d3 selection(s) that you want to show tooltips. selection
     .enter()
         .on("mouseover", tooltipMouseover)
         .on("mouseout",  tooltipMouseout)
         .on("mousemove", tooltipMousemove);
 ```